-Hunger abated, and rain still holding off we followed road signs for Polloch to see what was down that stretch of road.
+Hunger abated and rain holding off we followed road signs for Polloch to see what was down that stretch of road.

 It was a spectacular drive and we stopped a few times to admire the scenery.
 The landscape glowed like gold and once again it seemed impossible that winter was so near.
-Our drive took us uphill, and across remote moorland, before twisting and turning dow into Glenhurich – it was stunning.
+Our drive took us uphill and across remote moorland, before twisting and turning down into Glenhurich.
+It was stunning.

 Our drive ended at the remote end of Loch Shiel, by the settlement of Polloch.
 It was a far cry from the Glenfinnan end of the loch, where the famous Glenfinnan Viaduct attracts hordes of Potter Heads desperate to catch a glimpse of the Hogwarts Express (Jacobite Steam Train).

-We parked at the Glen Shiel car park and there wasn’t another soul around – bliss.
-A sign warned that we were in remote territory now, and the 16 mile trail which lay ahead of us required good navigation skills and the proper equipment.
+We parked at the Glen Shiel car park.
+There wasn’t another soul around – bliss.
+A sign warned that we were in remote territory now and the 16 mile trail which lay ahead required good navigation skills and the proper equipment.
 With only a few hours of daylight left we planned on following the path for a mile or so, before turning back.

-This route was perfect underfoot – in our quest to find a ‘just right’ walk we’d finally struck gold.
+This route was perfect underfoot.
+In our quest to find a ‘just right’ walk we’d finally struck it lucky.